 |Minimum credit score required**||620|

-Peer-to-peer lenders were the ones that started the digital lending trend in the personal loan space.
-Their model is simple: instead of getting the money from a traditional financial institution, you get it from investors — provided you meet their requirements.
+Peer-to-peer lenders started the digital lending trend in the personal loan space.
+Their model is simple: instead of getting the money from a traditional financial institution, you get it from investors — provided you meet their qualifying requirements.

 Upstart and COVID-19